Master of Urban & Regional Planning (MURP)

 - Writing sample: All international applicants—including those from English speaking countries—need to submit a writing sample along with their graduate application.
 The writing sample should demonstrate your ability to analyze information and display your communication skills at the graduate-level.

-- TOEFL/IELTS scores: International applicants from non-English speaking countries must provide a minimum IELTS score of 6.5 taken within 2 years of the desired term of entry or a minimum TOEFL score of 79 (internet-based test) taken within 5 years of the desired term of entry.
+- TOEFL/IELTS/Duolingo scores: International applicants from non-English speaking countries must provide a minimum score of 79 on TOEFL iBT, 6.5 on IELTS, or 110 on Duolingo taken within 2 years of the desired term of entry.
 Click here for more information on USF's English Proficiency Requirement.

 - Foreign transcript evaluation services: All foreign transcripts/documents that are not in English must be accompanied by a certified English translation.
 We also require a course-by-course evaluation, from a foreign transcript evaluation service, to determine your U.S. equivalent GPA utilizing our 4.0 grading scale.
 The credential evaluation must be submitted directly to the Office of Admissions.
 For your convenience, here is a list of several credential evaluation services, under the academic credentials section.

 For more information on the program requirements, please contact the MURP Program Director: